Lino print landscape:‘White Horse’

-A modest landscape artwork developing an early Kilburn Horse print done while learning printmaking.
+It's modest landscape art that's a rework of an early Kilburn Horse print I made while learning printmaking.
 It was one of the first prints I entered into a juried open exhibition, where it sold.
-It was key to encouraging me to develop my linocut making activity.

 - Medium: linocut